Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 Other considerations include retention of original collection instruments, such as paper questionnaires or interview recordings.
 Once these are transferred into an analysis package or a transcript and quality assured or validated, there may no longer be a reason to retain them.

-Questions of which data to keep and for how long need to be considered in the context of your ability to maintain the confidentiality of your subjects’ information, and should be planned in advance."
+Questions of which data to keep and for how long need to be considered in the context of your ability to maintain the confidentiality of your subjects’ information, and should be planned in advance.""

-### Video: Advice from a copyright specialist
-Nancy Simms, Copyright Specialist at University of Minnesota Libraries.

-"Making Decisions About Your Research Data" [Video](https://www.youtube.com/watch?v=ZuUGlGOMGjU)
+From: MANTRA.
+"Research Data Management Training" [Website](http://datalib.edina.ac.uk/mantra/)

+##Conclusion
+Questions to consider:

+- Who owns the data?
+- Do you expect to work with sensitive or restricted data?
+- What limitations can these impose on how you store, access, share your data?

+Talk to your advisor about any ownership issues, or data type issues that may impact how you work with and whether you will share your data or parts of your data once your project is complete.

 ## Recommended reading
 - Carroll, Michael W. 2015.
 "Sharing Research Data and Intellectual Property Law: A Primer".
 PLOS Biology [Article](http://dx.doi.org/10.1371/journal.pbio.1002235)